 As a rule of thumb, departments should start the relevant request process as soon as possible, i.e. as soon as a decision has been made on the hire or continued employment of a foreign national.
 In many cases, the IC can submit an immigration benefit request as early as six months prior to the requested start date.
 In practice, this means that there is no such thing as submitting a request to the IC too early.

 Often the longest period of time in an application process for an immigration benefit is the time USCIS needs to adjudicate a petition.
 For example, USCIS’s target timeframe for adjudicating H-1B petitions is two months.
 However, this timeframe is not guaranteed and is often exceeded by significant margins.
+For current processing times, please refer to the USCIS website.
+(For H-1B processing times, select "I-129" as the form type and "California Service Center" under Field Office or Service Center.)

 Note that completing the green card process may take several years, depending on the specific application process and country of birth of the beneficiary.